Usevalad-eng/Qaseio/testCases.md

 #### 1. log in to the app
 #### 2. go to Projects page
 #### 3. click Crate new project button
-#### 4. fill in project name and project code fields with digits only
+#### 4. fill in project name and project code fields with one character
 #### 5. click Create project button
 ## Expected result: project with expected name is not created
 ### Severity: Medium